 d.
 Default or delinquency.
-Shall mean non-payment of, or payment of any amount less than, the i Minimum Amount Dueî or i Minimum Payment Requiredî within two (2) cycle dates, in which case, the i Total Amount Dueî for the particular billing period as reflected in the monthly statement of account may be considered in default or delinquent.
+Shall mean non-payment of, or payment of any amount less than, the i Minimum Amount Dueî or i Minimum Payment Requiredî within two (2) cycle dates, in which case, the i Total Amount Dueî for the particular billing period as through innovative products such as credit reflected in the monthly statement of account may be considered in default or delinquent.